agnosto/fansly-scraper/TRACKER.md

 - [ ] Implement All selection to go through each download option
 - [ ] Rethink about live monitoring (already have [this](https://github.com/agnosto/fansly-recorder) for recording lives, but might want to have this project use [services](https://github.com/kardianos/service) for managing lives? not really sure)
 - [ ] I guess also save a version of models pfp & banner
+- [ ] Add option to download purchases directly and save to model folder (default to creating purchases/{model id} if account is deleted)
 - [ ] Add arguments to handle downloading model content (something like fansly-scraper -u {model username} -d [all|timeline|messages])